Austin Adams (baseball, born 1991): New York Mets

+Oakland Athletics

+On March 24, 2024, the Mets traded Adams to the Oakland Athletics in exchange for cash considerations.
+He was subsequently added the team's 40-man roster, replacing the injured Trevor Gott.
+In 56 games for Oakland, he compiled a 3.92 ERA with 53 strikeouts over 41 1/3 innings pitched.
+On October 31, Adams was removed from the 40–man roster and sent outright to the Triple–A Las Vegas Aviators.
+He elected free agency following the season on November 4.

+Boston Red Sox

+On December 22, 2024, Adams signed a minor league contract with the Boston Red Sox.
+He made 24 appearances for the Triple-A Worcester Red Sox, struggling to a 1-2 record and 9.13 ERA with 34 strikeouts across 23 2/3 innings pitched.
+Adams was released by the Red Sox organization on July 28, 2025.

 Pitching style

 In 2014, a report on Scout.com took note of Adams' "loud, earth-shattering slider", describing it as a pitch "like hardly any other".
 Adams also throws a fastball in the 92-94 mph range.
 Despite an effective two-pitch mix, Adams has been noted for problems with his command, walking more than seven batters per nine innings in the first half of the 2017 season with the Class-AAA Syracuse Chiefs.
 Adams' problems with control came back in the 2021 MLB season.
 He led the league in hit by pitches (HBP) with 24 HBPs despite being a reliever with fewer innings pitched than most other pitchers.